lucassrg/oci-nginx-tls13/README.md

 If the public IP of the compute instance is already associated with a DNS "A" record, assign the DNS domain name to the `domain` variable in the default variables file.

+You also need to set the `certbot_mail_address` variable with a valid e-mail address in the `default.yml` file.

 To run the playbook, use the instructions below for each operating system.

+**NOTE**: *Running the playbook will change the state of the instance and cannot be undone.
+In case you have an instance with existing content, make sure you have a backup prior to run the playbook.*

 ###  Oracle Linux 8